zoeludena/SeeRiseWebsite/index.md

 Our fourth figure plots the NASA projection and uncertainty window.
 This is from (TODO).

 <iframe src="assets/figures/nasa_slr_projection.html" width="100%" style="aspect-ratio: 4 / 3; border: 0;"></iframe>

+Our fifth figure plots the NASA projection for SSP 245 and the emulators.

+<iframe src="assets/figures/ssp245_projection.html" width="100%" style="aspect-ratio: 4 / 3; border: 0;"></iframe>